High Adventure 2020

 Instructor: Jay “Fishy” Fullum

-Beginning Archery: Learn the basic shooting techniques when using professional recurved bows.
+Learn the basic shooting techniques when using professional recurved bows.
 These are the same bows used in national shooting competitions and the Olympics.
-Practice calculating scores and improving from one Week to the next.
+Practice calculating scores and improving from one week to the next.
 Candy shoots and our last day shooting competition keep students engaged as they become lifelong participants of the sport.

 Hike the Heldeberg Workshop!
-Spend your week hiking and exploring the fields, woods and pond areas of the Workshop.
-Learn some basic safety and survival skills, such as building a campfire, making a survival shelter, preparing a meal, using a compass and reading basic trail maps.
-We may even take a field trip to Thatcher Park for more hiking!
-You will need to wear comfortable hiking shoes or sneakers and pack rain gear, water bottle and snacks into a light daypack.
+Spend your week hiking and exploring the fields, woods, swamp and pond areas of the Workshop Land.
+Learn what to do and what not to do when out hiking, whether on the Workshop Land or elsewhere with friends and family.
+Learn some basic safety and survival skills such as building a campfire, making a survival shelter and reading basic trail maps.
+We will even take a field trip towards the end of the week to Thatcher Park for more hiking adventures!
+You will need to wear comfortable hiking shoes or sneakers, as we will do a lot of hiking.
+Students should also have a small daypack that can hold a raincoat, a water bottle and snacks for each day’s adventure.